asm-abed/nba-player-analytics-dashboard/README.md

 ### 2.1 Technologies Used
 In the development of this project, the following tools are used:
-  - Google Compute Engine as virtual machine in creating pipelines
+  - Google Compute Engine as virtual machine in creating the pipelines
   - Docker to run mage
   - Mage as the main workflow orchestration tool
   - Google Cloud Storage for the datalake